Merquice/NanoBtFix/Readme.md

 The patch is applied only in RAM and is removed automatically when the iPod is rebooted.

 After patch, iPod should play audio, and have support for play, pause, skip, reconnecting in range.
+Audio may be very loud, adjust on your headphones and iPod before playing!

 ## Compatibility